bioinf/guar_genotypes/README.md

 `admix_file_create.py` file was used to preprocess genotypes for ADMIXTURE analysis (part of this was done using Hail in the `genetic_analysis.ipynb`).

-`guar_stat.R` script was used to run statistical analysis of the final data and plot main figures.
+`guar_stat.R` script was used to run statistical analysis of the final data and plot main figures

+`parse_vcf_fcpu.py` script was used to format the final SNP genotype table available as the `genotypes.xlsx` file in this repository.

 ![All quantile-quantile plots](./qq.jpg)